Facilitator of the month: Anna Swisher

 WTR Network: Do you have a favorite practice?
 Why?

-Anna: I love the 7th Generation exercise.
-I find it to be one of the most effective and potent ways to experience Deep Time, and at the same time access the emotions that we carry around being alive during this time and all the reasons why it’s both so hard and so beautiful.
-People almost always come out of that exercise changed in some way.
 I also LOVE the Storyteller’s Convention.
 I think using our imagination is an essential skill if we are to create a better world.
 It’s so fun to tell stories about the Great Turning, and to hear what people come up with; and it gives me real hope to hear so many possibilities and potentials for how the Great Turning could possibly come to pass.
-Also the Wheel of the Great Turning: finding out about so many diverse kinds of actions already happening around the world is so inspiring, and really makes you feel how every little bit counts!
+I also love the Wheel of the Great Turning: finding out about so many diverse kinds of actions already happening around the world is so inspiring, and really makes you feel how every little bit counts!

 WTR Network: Are you part of a hub?